Ozymale/awesome-git/README.md

 A curated list of amazingly awesome Git tools, resources and shiny things.

 ## Contributing
-anyhtin gtest Pull requests on interesting tools/projects/resources are welcome.
+Make this slightly different - Pull requests on interesting tools/projects/resources are welcome.

 ## Table of Contents
 - [Awesome Git](#awesome-git)